Cardy limit of the 3d superconformal index: Discussion and open problems

+On the \emph{matter near zones} the integrand has (gamma function) poles, so Poisson resummation is not allowed.
+These zones are conquered on a case-by-case basis; their analysis often simplifies since the $\beta$ scaling of the integrand there can be factored out.

+The road now seems paved for revisiting the 3d$\to$2d reduction of supersymmetric gauge theories by leveraging the Cardy limit of the 3d superconformal index, in close analogy with the 4d$\to$3d reductions studied in \cite{Aharony:2013dha,Aharony:2013kma,ArabiArdehali:2015ybk,ArabiArdehali:2019zac,ArabiArdehali:2024ysy,ArabiArdehali:2026kvt}.
+Although the pioneering work of \cite{Aharony:2017adm} has initiated the study of four-supercharge 3d$\to$2d reductions with the aid of partition functions, subsequent progress has so far remained comparatively preliminary relative to the now well-developed 4d$\to$3d literature.\footnote{We thank S.~Razamat for discussions on this point.}

-Let us recapitulate our main results.
-The first category concerns non-perturbative saddle screenings, and is relevant to the exponential asymptotics on the 2nd sheet.
-The second category concerns multiscale analysis of the BPS moduli-space, and is relevant to the power-law asymptotics typical on the 1st sheet.
-The third category concerns Poisson resummation and its relation with 2d duality. \begin{itemize} \item Regarding non-perturbative saddle screenings, we have developed Lorentzian factorization tools (of potentially broader applicability) that allow demonstrating non-perturbative, or exponential, suppression of the gauge-enhanced saddles on the 2nd sheet of non-chiral gauge theories.
-We have exemplified our approach in the case of $\mathrm{SU}(2)$ SQCD with $N_f=3$ in Section~\ref{sec:example}.
+\paragraph{Technical overview and limitations.} We summarize here our main technical contributions and the scope of their applicability.
+The results naturally group into three themes.
+(1) \emph{Non-perturbative saddle screening}, relevant to the exponential asymptotics on the second sheet.
+(2) \emph{Multiscale analysis of the BPS moduli space}, relevant to the power-law asymptotics typical of the first sheet.
+(On the second sheet, by contrast, a single scale usually suffices; see the last column of Table~\ref{tab:patches_intro}.)
+(3) \emph{Poisson resummation}, which is how we tame the sum over monopole sectors. \begin{itemize} \item[(1)] We developed Lorentzian factorization tools (of potentially broader applicability) that allow demonstrating non-perturbative, or exponential, suppression of the gauge-enhanced saddles on the 2nd sheet of non-chiral gauge theories.
+We have exemplified our approach in the case of $\mathrm{SU}(2)$ SQCD with $N_f=3$ in Section~\ref{subsec:nonabelian}, where we have also demonstrated beyond-all-orders suppression of the infinite-flux saddles via factorization.\\ \textbf{ Limitation:} nonzero $k_{gg}$ or non-vectorlike matter changes the asymptotics of the integrand, so that the validity of the contour deformation \eqref{eq:cont_crossing} is no longer guaranteed.
+See Problem~\textbf{1}.